dotnet/csharplang/spec/documentation-comments.md

 ### &lt;include&gt; {#include .Appendix3}

 This tag allows including information from an XML document that is external to the source code file.
 The external file must be a well-formed XML document, and an XPath expression is applied to that document to specify what XML from that document to include.
-The &lt;include&gt; tag is then replaced with the selected XML from the external document.
+The `<include>` tag is then replaced with the selected XML from the external document.

 **Syntax**: